 Your county music service or hub should also be able to help you find ways to explore your musical talent.
 A list of hubs is available to download from Arts Council England.

-The deadline for submission of 2021 applications is Monday 1 March.
+The deadline for submission of 2023 applications was Wednesday 1 March.
 We will only be able to accept late applications in exceptional circumstances.
-If you would like to enquire about submitting a late application, please email email@example.com, giving as much information about the applicant as possible.
+If you would like to enquire about submitting a late application, please email firstname.lastname@example.org, giving the following information about the applicant: age, instrument(s), standard, current teacher(s), length of time learning.